Don2896/currency-exchange-api-testing-suite/README.md

 The suite currently tests:

-- ✅ API responds with a `200` status code
+- API responds with a `200` status code
-- ✅ Valid exchange rate is returned for a currency pair
+- Valid exchange rate is returned for a currency pair
-- ✅ API handles invalid currency codes properly
+- API handles invalid currency codes properly
-- ✅ Response JSON includes important fields like `"time_last_update_utc"`
+- Response JSON includes important fields like `"time_last_update_utc"`

-# Technologies Used

-- Python 3.x
-- `requests`
-- `unittest`
-- `.env` for secrets management
-- `json` for test output serialization

-# Why This Project
+# Aims of this Project

 This project was designed to showcase: